Frequently Asked Questions for Orientation

-You will receive your pager at the Parkland orientation on June 30.
+You will receive your pager most likely on the last day of orientation, June 29.

 Since I will be a Parkland employee, I understand I will receive a Parkland email address (as opposed to a UTSW email address).
 When will my Parkland email address become active?